vaut-io/bevae/src/content/articles/lifestyle-change-the-adherence-problem.md

 Lifestyle plays a key role in the development and treatment of many conditions.
 Whether we're talking about non-specific pain, cancers, cardiovascular disorders, or any other chronic (or even acute) illness, a sizable chunk of the condition's etiology and severity is often directly attributable to modifiable lifestyle factors.
 Both from a scientific as well as a common-sense perspective, the way a person lives their life is an important factor in determining their health outcomes.

-However, many clinicans feel that changing their patients' behavior is a colossal task.
-If our patients don't make changes *soon*, they're racinng straight for years, maybe even decades of suffering and disability.
-They've got every reason in the world to do something about their current or future problem, and we're handing them the solutions on a silver platter!
-We have the knowledge, we have their best interests in mind, so...
+However, many clinicans feel that getting their patients to change their lifestyle is a monumental task.
+Forget about trying to avoid consequences far off in the future, even if the individual is experiencing symptoms *right now,* they won't listen!
+They've seemingly got so many reasons to do something about their problem and we're spoon-feeding them the solutions, so...

 **Why don't they just do what we say?**

 Let's unpack the answer to that question.